-4.2.1 How to Implement Skinning in an ADF Mobile Application
+4.2.1 How to Implement Skinning in an ADF Mobile Browser Client Application

-For ADF Mobile, you implement skinning by performing the following tasks:
+For ADF Mobile browser client, you implement skinning by performing the following tasks:

-- Within the trinidad-config.xml component, define the <skin-family> tag with an EL (Expression Language) expression that is used with a managed bean that identifies the browser type. - Specify the renderkit and style sheet in trinidad-skins.xml - Create a managed bean that returns the appropriate browser identifier - Define the <managed-bean> element - Include the CSS files within the ADF Mobile project
+- Within the trinidad-config.xml component, define the <skin-family> tag with the EL (Expression Language) expression, #{requestContext.agent.skinFamilyType}, that returns the skin family type of the browser.
+See Section 7.2.1.1, "Determining the Skin Type." - Specify the renderkit and style sheet in trinidad-skins.xml - Include the CSS files within the ADF Mobile browser client project